purposeindustries/intellyo-application-design-system/src/components/confirmation/README.md

 # Confirmation

-The `Confirmation` component is used to wrap any custom notification component.
+The `Confirmation` component is used in case of components where you need an additional confirmation step before performing a dangerous and permanent action like removing an item from the database.

 ## Props